The Charismatic Movement – And Why I Left

 The decision to write openly is driven by the fact that the teachings addressed here are public, repeated, and central to the life of the church.
 They shape how Christian faith, assurance, and spiritual maturity are understood.
 Silence would imply agreement, and conscience does not allow that.

-Scripture does, however, place clear priorities on order in gathered worship, assurance grounded in Christ rather than experience, and the fruit of the Spirit as the primary evidence of spiritual life.
-Where multiple interpretations exist, I have chosen the stream that I believe best preserves those priorities, both biblically and pastorally.
-That choice is deliberate and carries consequences.
+Scripture places clear priorities on order in gathered worship, assurance grounded in Christ rather than experience, and the fruit of the Spirit as the primary evidence of spiritual life.

 What follows is therefore not a neutral survey of evangelical positions.
 It is an explanation of why, in conscience, I could not longer remain under the teaching and practice described below.